paigeweber13/fine-hardware-visualization/README.md

 visualize the architecture by socket and within the core.
 Additionally, most of these tools are not easy to use.

-Dr. Saule mentioned two ways this project will be useful
- - help better understand code and how the author can improve it
- - help better understand the architecture

 We want people new to HPC to be able to
- - understand how their application maps to the architecture
+ - understand how their code maps to their architecture
  - give suggestions on how to improve their application

 Additionally, we hope to apply this to graph problems: kernels in graph